-Contacting Uber after an accident without first consulting an attorney is the last things you want to do.
+Contacting Uber after an accident without first consulting an attorney is the last thing you want to do.
 But do contact a lawyer immediately or when you are able.
 Let your attorney do any initial contacts to protect you and your loved ones.
 Your injuries and/or losses are of great concern.
-Do not short change yourself or your loved ones.
+Do not short-change yourself or your loved ones.

 Our Baltimore Uber and Lyft Accident Attorneys Can Help

 Dealing with the aftermath of an accident can be challenging, and when you don’t know exactly who should be held liable, it’s even more confusing. the large ridesharing companies have aggressive attorneys working on their teams and you should too.